Alex M Beckinsale

 In between film sets and productions and when she is not in the workshop honing her skills, she is learning to play the drums, often enjoys a smoked rum or two, loves to design creatures, write, draw, sing, camp and fish and works several casual pub jobs so she can still eat on her way to success as an artist.

-Riverwood is an Adelaide four-piece formed in 2016, fusing elements of post-rock and acoustic folk.
+Riverwood was an Adelaide four-piece formed in 2016, fusing elements of post-rock and acoustic folk.

-With the release of their full-length debut Soaked to the Bone in 2017, the band has since been performing many shows throughout Adelaide, including supports for Storm the Sky, John Schuman, and Shane Howard.
+Following the release of their full-length debut Soaked to the Bone in 2017, the band performed many shows throughout Adelaide, including supports for Storm the Sky, John Schuman, and Shane Howard.

-Katherine Silbereisen is a twenty-four-year-old screen and theatre actor born and raised in Adelaide.
+Katherine Silbereisen is a screen and theatre actor born and raised in Adelaide.

 With an unshakable passion for acting brewing since a young age, she has spent the last four years throwing herself into any and every opportunity that has come her way.
 During this time she has starred in productions with The Stirling Players and Tea Tree Players and performed in several productions at the Adelaide Fringe Festival.
 On screen she has starred in independent films, short films, commercials, and music videos.